LeanKit-Labs/nonstop-build/README.md

 ## API
 While there are several modules in this library, consumers will only interact with one method:

-### start( repository )
+### start( repository, [projectName] )
 Start the build for all eligible projects defined in the build file.
 Returns a promise that resolves to an array of packageInformation for each successful build.
+You can optionally provide a projectName to limit the build to a specific project.

 ```javascript
 // repository - either the path to the git repository or metadata about the repository